Stutricous/Stutricous_app/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**
-* User should be able to login or should be able to create a new account.
+[X] User should be able to login or should be able to create a new account.
-* User must be able to have a diet emphasis(i.e 'weight loss', 'vegetarian')
+[X] User must be able to have a diet emphasis(i.e 'weight loss', 'vegetarian') [X] User should be able to see a list of recommended meals given their diet emphasis.
-* User should be able to see a list of recommended meals given their diet emphasis.
+[X] User should be able to see a meal detail screen per meal item.
+[X] User should have a profile page.
+[X] User should be able to chat
-* User should be able to see a meal detail screen per meal item.
+[X] User should be able to see a meal detail screen per meal item.
-* User can plan meals for each day of the week.
-* User can search for meals
-* User can see a "Recommended Next Meal" that would be able to get information and items that would be a good idea for their next meal considering their diet plans or diet emphasis.

 **Optional Nice-to-have Stories**
-* Social Media aspect to the application where users can see what their friends are doing.
+[X] Social Media aspect to the application where users can see what their friends are doing.
 It would be like a food twitter.
-* Share meal items between users/friends.
+[] Share meal items between users/friends.
-* Geo-features could be added to the application so that way meal grociery lists could be created and viewed at a grocery near you.
+[]Geo-features could be added to the application so that way meal grociery lists could be created and viewed at a grocery near you.
-* User should be able to change their diet emphasis.
+[X] User should be able to change their diet emphasis.
+[] User can plan meals for each day of the week.
+[] User can search for meals
+[] User can see a "Recommended Next Meal" that would be able to get information and items that would be a good idea for their next meal considering their diet plans or diet emphasis.

 ### 2. Screen Archetypes
 * Login Screen: